dmratliff00/EntraIDAudit/README.md

 Using Microsoft Entra Admin Center (GUI)
 1. Sign in to Microsoft Entra Admin Center.
 2. Navigate to Identity > Applications > Enterprise applications.
-3. Click on the Enterprise application in scope
+3. Click on the Enterprise application(s) in scope
 4. Navigate to Manage>Users and groups (on the left pane).
 Take a screenshot of this screen
 ```
-OR
+Link to skip to step 3:
 ```
 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview
 ```